 Here are some of the main things to look for:

-Qualities of woody shrubs vs herbs (like dandelion)
+- Qualities of woody shrubs vs herbaceous plants (like dandelion)

 Sometimes it’s impossible to identify a plant without looking at multiple different features.
 We’ve already discussed some of the most important ones above.